-Interest rates for the bonds depend on maturity, and thus, behave quite differently from other interest rates.
+Interest rates for the bonds depend on the maturity and, thus, behave quite differently from other interest rates.
 A yield curve is used to portray this behavior of bonds’ interest rate.
-So, a yield curve is a graph that plots the interest rates at a point of time, of the bonds with the same credit quality but varying maturity dates.
+So, a yield curve is a graph that plots the interest rates at a point of time of the bonds with the same credit quality but varying maturity dates.
 It is also known as the term structure of interest rates.

-The most commonly used yield curve compare three-month, two-year, five-year, 10-year and 30-year U.S. Treasury debt.
-It serves as a benchmark for other interest rates, like bank rates, mortgage rates and more.
-The information on the yield curve rates is easily available on Treasury’s interest rate websites on a daily basis.
+The most commonly used yield curve compares three-month, two-year, five-year, 10-year, and 30-year U.S. Treasury debt.
+It serves as a benchmark for other interest rates, like bank rates, mortgage rates, etc. The information on the yield curve rates is easily available on Treasury’s interest rate websites on a daily basis.